elamperti/dotfiles/README.md

 ```

 ## How does it work?
 The setup will verify Bash version before starting.
-Then it will look for `dialog` and start the setup process asking for the user's password to sudo.
+After updating `apt`'s package list and initializing the required [submodules](./.gitmodules), symlinks will be created and the installation section will start.

-First it will create symlinks, then proceed to install in four stages:
+Package/bundle selection is divided in four steps, and in each one the setup will ask wich packages/bundles to install:
-  * **Common packages** are used from terminal and usually found across different distributions.
+  1. **Common packages** are used from terminal and usually found across different distributions.
-  * **Graphical packages** are programs that require a window manager to be used or are only useful in that context.
+  2. **Graphical packages** are programs that require a window manager to be used or are only useful in that context.
-  * **Window manager packages** are graphical packages particular to specific window managers (XFCE and Gnome).
+  3. **Window manager packages** are packages related to specific window managers (XFCE and Gnome).
-    After installing all the packages, bundle scripts may ask for additional information or confirmations.
+  4. :package: **Bundles**: are special scripts, read more about them in [the guide](./bundles/about-bundles.md).

-  * :package: **Bundles** are scripts that go beyond a simple `apt-get install` adding a PPA, extra packages or executing scripts.
+After installing all the required packages, bundle scripts will finish their installation and may ask for additional information.

 ## How to customize this quickly
 In case you want to use this fast without checking how it works, you may change the following: